rapporto/docs/source-lk-v1/api/eng/http_eng/eng_http_push.rst

     .. tab:: Response example

-        An example of an error response -- invalid *serviceId/pass* combination:
+        An example of an error response -- invalid ``serviceId/pass`` combination:

         .. code-block::

-            {
                 Invalid password
-            }

-    .. _pКод-ош-при-отпр-запроса:

     .. tab:: Error codes when sending the request